 Other environmental topics directly related to reuse that I can and have discussed include conscious consuming, overpopulation, and the vegan diet.
 One constant throughout all of my talks is humor, because really, saving the planet isn’t just gloom and doom and facts and numbers.
 It’s something that’s easy and fun for all ages.

 So, what kind of events and places do I speak at?
-Honestly, I’m open to going anywhere that will give me time to share my ideas.
 I’ve spoken at numerous Earth Day events, schools, businesses and I even went on a two-week Reuse & Schmooze Tour across the US, stopping at coffee shops, info shops and concert venues.
+I’m open to going almost anywhere that will give me time to share my ideas.
 Of course I change up my talk a bit depending on the audience.
 After all, leading a workshop for third graders is a bit different than talking at a music industry conference.

 “Alex Eaves’ presentation at the annual Lebanon Valley College Music Industry Conference was both informative and inspirational, especially in these days of environmental awareness.
 Showing how he created a successful business by taking t-shirts and turning them inside out to reprint and sell showed the kind of entrepreneurial inventiveness that is so important in our students. ”